-Since this was the first year of operation, there were no prior year amounts for comparison.
-The Current Assets of the School primarily consist of cash and cash equivalents.
+The Current Assets of the School consist of cash and cash equivalents, amounts due from other agencies, and prepaid items.
 Liabilities consist of accounts payable and salaries and benefits payable.
-Net Position is comprised of the School's investment in capital assets, net of related debt and depreciation, and the results of the current year's operations.
+Net Position is comprised of the School's investment in capital assets, net of related debt and depreciation, and the results of the current and prior years' operations.